OctoPrint/plugins.octoprint.org/_plugins/slack.md

 featuredimage: /assets/img/plugins/slack/slack.png

-compatibility:
-  # list of compatible versions, for example 1.2.0.
-If left empty no specific version requirement will be assumed
-  octoprint:
-  - 1.2.0

 ---
 Send messages to your group's Slack chat when printing events happen!
 You need to set up an [Incoming Webhook](https://my.slack.com/services/new/incoming-webhook) integration on the Slack side to use this.